Skip to content

-A flexible data container for DSPy examples and training data.
+A flexible data container for DSPy examples and training data with named fields.

 Examples: